ATFutures/who3/calibration/README.md

 Where the addition of new layers rendered the contribution any any prior layers no longer significant, those non-significant layers were removed from the model.
-Finally, it is statistically possible that a flow layer is significantly *negatively* correlated with observed counts.
-Such layers were not included with our models, which were constructed exclusively from layers which were positively correlated with observed counts.
+Finally, it is statistically possible for flow layers to be significantly *negatively* correlated with observed counts.
+For example, dispersal from subway exits (presuming exit numbers to equal the provided entrance numbers as described above) may be positively correlated with observed pedestrian counts, yet movement from subway exits to some specific category may be negatively correlated.
+This would reflect an ultimate positive correlation with movement away from subway exits that was effectively dispersive, yet actively *not* directed towards that specific category.
+Because each layer was formed from effectively arbitrary categories, and because there was no way of knowing at the outset which categories may or may not be significantly related to pedestrian behaviour, negatively correlations must be expected.
+It is nevertheless not easy to interpret the meaning of a negative correlation between an inherently positive independent variable represented by a flow layer, and a positive dependent variable of absolute pedestrian counts.
+We thus permitted negatively-correlated variables to be added during the model construction phase, yet ultimately removed them from our final model, so leaving only layers which were positively correlated with observed counts.

 ## Calibration to Observed Values